TrellixVulnTeam/swahilipython_SCMU/Doc/library/concurrent.futures.rst

 The ``__main__`` module must be importable by worker subprocesses.
 This means that :class:`ProcessPoolExecutor` will not work in the interactive interpreter.

-Calling :class:`Executor` or :class:`Future` methods from a callable submitted to a :class:`ProcessPoolExecutor` will result in deadlock.
+Calling :class:`Executor` or :class:`Future` methods kutoka a callable submitted to a :class:`ProcessPoolExecutor` will result in deadlock.

 .. class:: ProcessPoolExecutor(max_workers=None, mp_context=None, initializer=None, initargs=())

-   An :class:`Executor` subclass that executes calls asynchronously using a pool of at most *max_workers* processes.
+   An :class:`Executor` subkundi that executes calls asynchronously using a pool of at most *max_workers* processes.
 If *max_workers* is ``None`` or not given, it will default to the number of processors on the machine.
    If *max_workers* is lower or equal to ``0``, then a :exc:`ValueError`